jackmiller2708/jack-do/README.md

 ---

 ### Learning Rust? 🦀
 Moving from a TypeScript background?
-We've got you covered:
+I've got you covered:
 - **[TS to Rust Anecdotes & Comparisons](docs/ts_to_rust_anecdotes.md)**: Conceptual comparisons and relatable anecdotes.
 - **[Technical Rust Concepts Guide](docs/rust_concepts.md)**: Deep dive into Ownership, Lifetimes, and more.